matheuscr30/Handwritten-Equation-Recognition---CNN/README.md

 ## Usage

 In the folder model, there is a pre-build model of the neural network and the weights of that model.
-But if you wanna build or train in your own hands, you need to download the datasets from *[here](https://www.kaggle.com/xainano/handwrittenmathsymbols)* and extract the folders '0, 1, 2, 3, 4 ,5, 6, 7, 8, 9, +, -, times (rename the folder for x)' in datasets/
+But if you wanna build or train in your own hands, you need to create a folder called 'datasets' in the root of the project, download the datasets from *[here](https://www.kaggle.com/xainano/handwrittenmathsymbols)* and extract the folders '0, 1, 2, 3, 4 ,5, 6, 7, 8, 9, +, -, times (rename the folder for x)' in the folder

 After that you are ready to start the application.
 For that is just:
 ```bash